Frequently Asked Questions (FAQs)

 Followers in Fellowship, Inc. ("FIF") is a charitable organization that qualifies for tax-exempt status under Internal Revenue Code Section 501(c)(3).
 FIF was formed for the primary purpose of preserving and advancing Christian education in the United States through support of Christian education groups and programs.
 FIF's headquarters is located in South Carolina and the organization operates through a chapter network in which the chapters are located in geographic hubs throughout the United States as needed.
 The Manager of each chapter oversees the operations of the chapter.
 Each chapter may recruit Chapter Members and Associate Members to promote an educational program or activity supported by FIF.

 2. Does FIF have to pay income taxes?

 No, FIF is an IRC § 501(c)(3) organization and exempt from Federal Income Taxes.

-3. Are the chapter entities also tax exempt?
+3. Are the chapter entities (FIF LLCs) also tax exempt?